Tilt Holdings Inc. (TLLTF) CEO Mark Scatterday on Q4 2019 Results - Earnings Call Transcript

 And Tim has also had mentioned that the e-commerce portion of Brightside was rolled into BlackbirdGo platform.
 And in light of that, we thought it was right to remove those assets and really have a more focused approach with the Blackbird business versus pursuing any future opportunities on what was left on the bright side business.

-So we think this is the right thing for the business.
+So, we think this is the right thing for the business.
 I think it’s shows that TILT is continuing to refine its focus and become a strong operator focused on cash generation.
 And I think these are both efforts in doing that.

 Joel Milton